 I never made it to my birthday dinner.
 Instead, I wept for George, my wife holding me, as we barreled home through the winter darkness on the New York City subway.

 Boxes were packed.
 Doors closed and locked.
-We were swept away in a wave of surging dislocation, to another house, other hands, other curbs and sidewalks in another part of town.
+We were swept away in a wave of surging dislocation to another house, other hands, other curbs and sidewalks in another part of town.
 It was never to be the same.
-And try as I may, I can not shake the magic of that one lost suburban street.
+And try as I might, I still cannot shake the magic of that one lost suburban street.

 Although we lived just an hour apart, our parents were not willing to ensure that George and I stayed in regular contact.
-For my mother’s part, perhaps it was just too much.
-Alongside a wrenching divorce, a new husband and the challenges of putting the past behind her, perhaps, George was just that.
-To much a thing of the past.
+Perhaps it was just too much for my mother.
+She was dealing with a wrenching divorce, a new husband, and the challenges of putting the past behind her.
+Perhaps George was just that: too much a thing of the past.

 To this day, I don’t know what triggered that choice for her, but my guess is she was feeling vaguely uncomfortable.
-That two boys, by then around eleven years old, should be moving on to things more productive than comic books and sleep overs.
-That this “friendship” should have died of its own lack of oxygen, but, pending that, she could no longer sponsor something so…intense.
-From her perspective, it was unnaturally so.
+Perhaps she felt that two boys, by then around 11 years old, should be moving on to things more productive than comic books and sleepovers — that this friendship should have died of its own lack of oxygen.
+But, pending that, she could no longer sponsor something so… intense.
+From her perspective, unnaturally so.

-How many times have we heard parents say, “Oh, they’ll make new friends.”
-As if the relationships of children are so shallow and contextual that they can be swapped out like last year’s lunchbox.
-Whatever kid they are seated by, in whatever random school room is assigned, will do as well as the next.
+How many times have we heard parents say, “Oh, they’ll make new friends,” as if the relationships of children are so shallow and contextual that they can be swapped out like last year’s lunchbox?
+Whatever kid they are seated by, in whatever random classroom they’re assigned, will do as well as the next.

-George and I dutifully gave up our friendship, like boys are trained to do, when some random life change demands it of us.
-I accepted the arcane logic of my mother’s decision and turned away to other relationships more convenient to her purposes.
+George and I dutifully gave up our friendship, like boys are trained to do when some life change demands it of us.
+I accepted the arcane logic of my mother’s decision and turned toward other relationships more convenient to her purposes.

 I’m sorry to hold her responsible in this way.
-I would like to leave, somehow, petals of kind recollections trailing along the internet, holding her memory aloft, but I don’t have it in me.
-Her choices were too dysfunctional, too emotionally exhausted, too tired, dismissive, numbing, too predictable.
+I would like to leave petals of kind recollections trailing along the internet, holding her memory aloft, but I don’t have it in me.
+Her choices were too dysfunctional, too emotionally exhausting, too dismissive, too numb, and far too painfully predictable.

-When I was in my early thirties, I ran into George again.
+When I was in my early thirties, I saw George again.
 He was working for a local newspaper and living in an apartment in Houston.
 I went and visited him.
-To my surprise, he happily split up his comic collection, (I had sold mine when I was 16 or so) and gave me half of his huge collection.
+To my surprise, he happily split up his huge comic collection (I had sold mine when I was 16 or so) and gave me half of it.
 It was an act of profound generosity and I’m sure I was effusive in my thanks.

-Then I ran into George again in my forties.
-He had married, moved to California and was living South of L.A. near Seal Beach.
+I met up with him again in my forties.
+He had married, moved to California, and was living south of LA near Seal Beach.
 On a business trip, I spent the night at his house.
 We fell into our old pattern of reading comic books and drawing while his wife hovered, declaring over and over how great it was that I was visiting.
 The next day I packed up and went home to New York feeling vaguely disconnected, but happy.

 A year and a half later, I boxed up a bunch of new graphic novels and mailed them to George with a note telling him that these were my new favorites.
 To this day, I’m not sure what instinct caused me to make that final gesture.

 About six months later his wife called me.
-She was screaming and weeping, this woman I had only met for a few short hours.
+She was screaming and weeping, this woman I had only known for a few short hours.
 George had died.

 To this day, I remain shocked.
 Why didn’t I connect more, was my first thought.
-My second was how effusive his wife had been about my visit.
+My second was how welcoming his wife had been during my visit.
 So supportive.
 So happy for “George’s friend” to be there.
 I was never able to follow up after his death.
-I don’t even know what killed him, just an illness.
+I don’t even know what killed him — only that it was an illness.
 Strangely, when I collected my thoughts, I realized I could no longer find a phone number for George’s wife.
-She had called me on a land line?
+Had she called me on a landline?
 I don’t remember.
 Maybe I did call her one more time.
 A fog of disconnection rises in me about this.
 Just move on.
 Just move on.

 I recall a single phone call with his mother after his death.
 (Had she called me?)
-If I go into my decades old contact list today, I have no entry for George.
-No address in L. A. No disconnected email address.
+If I go into my decades-old contact list today, I have no entry for George.
+No address in LA.
+No email address.
 Nothing.

 How is this possible?
-How did I sleep walk through the chance to reconnect with this friendship?
+How did I sleepwalk through the chance to reconnect with this friendship?
 I should have cared.
 I should have given a damn.
 Why didn’t I?
-Because somewhere, somehow, I was convinced that close friendships with boys are too painful?
+Was it because somewhere, somehow, I was convinced that close friendships with boys are too painful?

 Don’t parents understand?
 Don’t they know that we love each other?
 That our children’s hearts can be broken so profoundly that we will never rise to a love like that again?

 Niobe Way has given us a clear and actionable truth about boys and about ourselves as men.
-We can shrug it off at our peril.
-But ignoring her truth and the truth of these boys comes with a terrible price.
+We can shrug it off, but ignoring the truth of these boys comes with a terrible price.
 The loss of my friendship with George set a pattern in my life that I am only now, decades later, finally conscious of.
 I have walked past so many friendships.
-Sleep walking past men, as I went instead from woman to women, looking for everything I had lost.
+Sleepwalking past men, as I went instead from woman to woman, looking for everything I had lost.
 Looking instead in the realm of the romantic, the sexual.
-A false lead to a false solution.
 And in doing so, I have missed so many opportunities to live a fuller life.

 Our female or male lovers are not put here to replace the warm platonic love of the hilarious, generous, sympathetic men in our lives.
-They are put here to celebrate them with us, even as we celebrate our lover’s passionate platonic friends with them.
-It is a symphony of love, wherein our joy in platonic love is co-amplified by our sexual loves.
+They are here to celebrate them with us, even as we celebrate our lover’s passionate platonic friends with them.
+It is a symphony of love, wherein our joy in platonic love is amplified by our sexual loves, and vice versa.
 Both.

-Niobe Way’s work has given me the piece of the puzzle I was never conscious of.
-That the love I had felt for George and others, Troy, Jack, David, Bruce, and Kyle was right and good and powerful.
-Could move mountains.
-I didn’t realize what they were then.
+Niobe Way’s work has given me the piece of the puzzle I never knew was missing.
+It has made me realize that the love I had felt for George and others — like Troy, Jack, David, Bruce, and Kyle — was right and good and powerful.
+It could move mountains.
+I didn’t recognize what those relationships were then.
 But I do now.
-That the slow withdrawing of those friendships from my life had not been a killing blow.
+The slow withdrawing of those friendships from my life had not been a killing blow.
 Not quite.
-And that I’m back in the game of loving my friends.
+And now I’m back in the game of loving my friends.
 Fiercely.